 The four GED subtests are measured on a 100-200 scale where 145 is the passing score.
 A score between 145 and 164 indicates high school equivalency, a 165-174 score indicates college readiness, and a score between 175 and 200 will additionally result in extra college credits.

 The GED diploma is all across North America accepted just like a regular high school diploma by employers and schools of higher education.
 Holders of the GED degree will surely qualify for better jobs and they can go on with their academic education in university or college.

-To be able to sit for the four GED subtests, you must create an account on GED.com/MyGED.
-This is also the place for test scheduling and making payments.
+To be able to sit for the four GED subtests, you must create an account on GED.com.
+The online portal MyGED is the place for scheduling your test appointments and making payments.

 In case you require some accommodation, please apply so in a timely manner via the GED.com website or ask your school district or a GED testing center near you for advice and support.